We'd love to share some 'good news' stories from CNCA and our member groups:

 Addiscombe Neighbourhood Care Association (ANCA)

 At ANCA, all through the Covid-19 period, they have been keeping in regular contact by phone with their clients.
 Additionally, they have provided a shopping and prescription collection service.
-Medical drives have restarted, with volunteer drivers, to chiropody appointments at Shirley Neighbourhood Care.
+Medical drives restarted late 2020, with volunteer drivers, to chiropody appointments at Shirley Neighbourhood Care but had to stop again during the 2nd lockdown.

 Shirley Neighbourhood Care Scheme

 Shirley have been very busy keeping in touch by phone with their clients and helping them where needed and possible.
 They have also been providing weekly frozen meals (cooked by their lunch club chef).
-Recently, they arranged for 200 cream teas to be delivered, supported by 70 volunteers.
-The feedback has been fantastic!
+In the summer of 2020, they arranged for 200 cream teas to be delivered, supported by 70 volunteers.
+The feedback was fantastic!
+Over Christmas, SNCS delivered hamper bags to their clients/members.

-From the beginning of lockdown, Selsdon Contact have been running a food hub with donations.
-As of 28/7, regular food has stopped but emergency food bags are still being delivered.
-They are running a tea/coffee and cake in the garden initiative.
+During the first lockdown, Selsdon Contact ran a fantastic food hub with donations.
+As of 28/7, regular food stopped but emergency food bags are still being delivered. through the summer of 2020, they ran a tea/coffee and cake in the garden initiative.
 They have also been keeping in touch by phone with their clients.

 South Norwood & Woodside Community Association (SNWCA)